Chauchat: Serbian use

 The Royal Serbian Army received at least 1,400 Chauchats, locally known as puškomitraljez M. 1915, between December 1916 and April 1917.
-In mid-1920s Yugoslavia bought 4,000 M1915/17s more from Belgium as a stopgap measure, and in 1926-1928 rechambered them from 7,65-mm Belgian to captured 7.9x57 M1888 ammo, designating the result as puškomitraljez 7,9 mm.
+In mid-1920s Yugoslavia bought 4,000 M1915/17s more from Belgium as a stopgap measure, and in 1926-1928 rechambered them from 7,65-mm Belgian to captured 7.9×57mm M1888 ammo, designating the result as puškomitraljez 7,9 mm.
 M. 15/26.

 Greek use

 Chauchat entered service with Hellenic Army in 1917.
-The guns fired the 6.5×54mm Mannlicher–Schönauer cartridge, stored in semi-circular magazine.
 Turkish National Movement forces used captured guns during the Greco-Turkish War.
 The Chauchat was still in frontline use during the Greco-Italian War.

 Polish use

 Poland received French military assistance, notably infantry weapons and artillery, after World War I. As a part of those French weaponry transfers, Poland received over 2,000 Chauchats, which they used extensively during the Polish–Soviet War (1919–1921).
 After that war, Poland bought more of them, and their numbers reached 11,869, becoming a standard Polish light machine gun (the RKM wz 15).
-Eventually, about half of them were successfully converted during the mid-1920s to 7.92×57mm Mauser (or 8mm Mauser) and kept in service until the early 1930s under the designation RKM wz 15/27.
+Eventually, about half of them were successfully converted during the mid-1920s to 8mm Mauser and kept in service until the early 1930s under the designation RKM wz.
+15/27.
 One remaining specimen of these Polish Chauchats in 8mm Mauser is preserved and visible in the MoD (Ministry of Defence) National Firearms Centre which is a part of the Royal Armouries in Leeds, Great Britain.
 Later, in 1936–1937, some 2,650 Chauchats were sold abroad by Poland, some to the Mexican Army, others to Republican Spain and also on the international surplus weapon market.

 Finnish use

 During the Winter War between Soviet Union and Finland, over 5,000 surplus Chauchats were donated by France to Finland, which was short on automatic weapons.
-The weapons arrived too late to see action but were used in Continuation War, mostly on the home front.
+The weapons arrived too late to see action but were used in Continuation War, mostly on the home front or field artillery units, but also some unlucky infantry units were shortly equipped with these guns during early part of the Continuation War.
 After the war they were warehoused until 1955 and sold to Interarmco in 1959–1960.

 WWII use

 Chinese-made copies of the Chauchat were captured by Japanese forces during the Second Sino-Japanese War.
 French third-line units that faced the German breakthrough during the Fall of France in May and June 1940 were still equipped with Chauchat machine guns.

 Nazi Germany seized Chauchats from Poland, Belgium, France, Greece and Yugoslavia.
-Ex-French guns were designated LeMG 156(f), ex-Yugoslav and ex-Polish LeMG 147(j), ex-Greek LeMG 156(g) and ex-Belgian LeMG 126(b).
+Ex-French guns were designated l.MG 156(f), ex-Yugoslav l.MG 147(j), ex-Greek l.MG 156(g) and ex-Belgian l.MG 126(b).
 A small number of Chauchats captured by the Germans were issued to the Hungarians.

-Other uses
+Post World War II

 The Chauchat saw service by Syria in the 1948 Arab-Israel war.